nicolargo/glances/docs/glances-doc.rst

 where ``@server`` is the IP address or hostname of the server.

 Glances can centralize available Glances servers using the ``--browser`` option.
 The server list can be staticaly defined in the Glances configuration file (section [serverlist]).
-Glances can also detect and display all Glances servers available on you network (auto discover mode is based on the the Zeroconf protocol):
+Glances can also detect and display all Glances servers available on you network (auto discover mode is based on the the Zeroconf protocol only available on GNU/Linux and Mac OS X):

 .. code-block:: console